 When used correctly, this trend can really make a site look and feel more polished and complete.
 It gives the impression that the designer has taken their time to get things just right.

 If I was asked to give our customers or other like-minded people some advice for the web in 2022, I would say the following 3 words: Speed, speed, speed.

-With every passing month, Google reaffirm their stance on slow, poorly built websites and that they will be penalised resulting in a lower Google ranking which could be devastating for small to medium sized businesses.
+With every passing month, Google reaffirms their stance on slow, poorly built websites stating that they will be penalised resulting in a lower Google ranking which could be devastating for small to medium sized businesses.